 Open today from 8:00am to 5:00pm.

-Marshall Housing Authority is a public housing agency in Marshall, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 25th, 2019, Marshall Housing Authority has 1 waiting lists that are open now or opening soon.
+Marshall Housing Authority is a Public Housing Agency in Marshall, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 18th, 2019, Marshall Housing Authority has 1 waiting lists that are open now or opening soon.

 The Harrison County, Texas Housing Choice Voucher Waiting List is open indefinitely.

 |Harrison County, Texas Housing Choice Voucher||Open Indefinitely|

 The Marshall Housing Authority (MHA) Section 8 Housing Choice Voucher waiting list is currently open, from January 17, 2017 until further notice.
 It was last open in August, 2012.